AceMetrix/connect-cas/README.md

 they should work fine.

 Second, the `cas_host` option currently just wants the host.
 I prepend `https://` to this host.
-This should probably be changed, but as the only user of this library I haven't changed it yet.
+If you aren't using https for your CAS server, then you're out of luck for using this library.

 # Installation